metagenomics/metagenomics-tk/docs/pipeline_configuration.md

 ```

 If your database is already extracted and available via S3, you can specify the S3 link using a wildcard as in the next example.
-Example for a not publicly available uncompressed database:

 ```
 database: